 Must-try alert: Common Man Stan’s chai can do no wrong for yours truly.
-Whether you have it hot or iced (they get brownie points for using plastic-free plant fiber straws!), the full-bodied aroma shines through with a dash of grittiness from the spice blend, courtesy of Grounded Pleasures.
+Whether you have it hot or iced (they get brownie points for using plastic-free plant fiber straws!), the rich, full-bodied aroma shines through with a dash of grittiness from the spice blend, courtesy of Grounded Pleasures.
 If you’ve had one too many disappointing cuppas, this will restore your faith in cafe-bought chai.

 Common Man Stan, 11-12 Stanley St, Singapore 068730

 Kith Cafe puts its spin on the usual chai with a honey ginger variation, and boy is it a treat!
 The sweetness of the honey adds more depth to the flavour and makes it easier to drink (read: less spicy) for the uninitiated, with a lovely hint of ginger in the aftertaste.

 Kith Cafe, multiple locations including Marina Square and Millenia Walk